 Dr. Tusty ten-Bensel is an Assistant Professor.
 She received her B.A and M.A in Criminal Justice from the University of Arkansas at Little Rock and Ph.D. in Criminology and Criminal Justice from the University of Nebraska at Omaha.
-Over the past few years, Dr. ten Bensel has specifically focused on collective, political, and sexual violence in warring countries.
+Dr. ten Bensel’s scholarly interests stems from an interests in understanding the broader social, historical, and political contexts of criminal behavior and desistance, focusing specifically sexual violence, victimization, and neighborhoods and crime/recidivism.
+Over the past few years, she has specifically focused on collective, political, and sexual violence in warring countries.
 This interest stemmed from her dissertation that examined the process by which sexual violence evolves from an individual behavior to a group level activity in Sierra Leone and Bosnia.
 She found that rape during war was not static.
-Offender motivations for sexual assaults were entangled with cultural, structural, and societal ideologies; however, violent behaviors were often manipulated by political leaders and were likely to evolve overtime.
-By examining sexual violence that occurs during political conflicts, Dr. ten Bensel was able to provide a more thorough understanding of this violent behavior; thus, enabling policy makers to develop strategies to prevent such crimes in the future.
-Dr. ten Bensel has now published a number of papers in this area and was invited to present my work at the Harvard Kennedy School based on her research.
+Offender motivations for sexual assaults were entangled within cultural, structural, and societal ideologies; however, violent behaviors were often manipulated by political leaders and were likely to evolve over time.
+By examining sexual violence that occurs during political conflicts, Dr. ten Bensel was able to provide a more thorough understanding of violent sexual behaviors; thus, enabling policy makers to develop strategies to prevent such crimes in the future.
+From her dissertation, Dr. ten Bensel have published a number of articles, which focused on sexual violence in Sierra Leone.
+In 2014, she was invited to present her work at the Harvard Kennedy School, where she discussed the collectivization process of sexual violence in Bosnia and Sierra Leone.
+She has also co-authored another article that highlighted the similarities and differences across offenders and victims of wartime and interpersonal criminal rape and suggested ways in which others could study this phenomenon.
+Currently, Dr. ten Bensel is working on a number of projects with graduate students examining the differences between group level sexual violence in Sierra Leone and the factors that predict variations between fighting groups.

 Dr. ten Bensel research also includes examining sex offender behaviors, laws, and the process of understanding desistance among this offender population.
 Specifically, she is examining the role of formal and informal social control mechanisms play in preventing sexual re-offending and determine whether differences exist in the role social networks contribute in effecting behavior across different sex offender types.
 By examining the control mechanisms among sex offenders, we can explore differences that may occur in these relationships across sex offender crime type.
 If differences are identified, this can help criminal justice professionals and mental health providers tailor interventions and community reintegration approaches to individuals of various types of sex offending.